Rossini-Martyr/EQAO_Prediction_Project/README.md

 | **Final Recall** | **0.684** | 0.672 | 0.623 |

 ### Key Contributing Features
-The following 5 features were found to have the biggest impact on predicting 'At-Risk Schools'
+The following 5 features were found to have the biggest impact on predicting 'At-Risk Schools':
 1. Percentage of students receiving special education services
-2. Enrolment
+2. Total Enrolment
 3. Percentage of students whose parents have no degree, diploma, or certificate
 4. Percentage of school-aged children who live in low-income households
 5. Most recent 3-year trend in EQAO scores